 Light Detection and Ranging (LiDAR), is a remote sensing method that combines pulsed lasers with positional data to generate precise, 3D models of terrain, objects and key features.
 LiDAR has numerous applications for forestry, agriculture, mining, surveying and infrastructure applications, including for emergency management and disaster reconnaissance.

 Radiometric sensing, or thermography, uses a thermal camera to measure an object’s temperature by detecting the intensity of infrared signals being received.
-Radiometry can provide more information-rich data than daylight/RGB images, and is therefore able to inform more intelligent and actionable decisions.
+Radiometry can provide more information-rich data than daylight/RGB images; therefore, thermal data is able to inform more intelligent and actionable decisions, as well as be used across a variety of applications.

 Multispectral sensors measure the electromagnetic spectrum in discrete, discontinuous bands.
 The different wavelengths of light collected are stitched together to create a geographically accurate mosaic of the environment.
 They are instrumental in plant health and management by identifying nutrient deficiencies, pest infestation, water quality, soil content (minerals) and many other applications.

-Combining positional data with high resolution airborne imagery is used to produce georeferenced orthomosaic maps for use in various GIS and information applications.
-Photogrammetry enables the classification of imagery to determine plant species, health (using NIR sensors) and can also be used for cut and fill analysis for volumetrics.
+Combining positional data with high-resolution airborne imagery is used to produce georeferenced orthomosaic maps for use in various GIS and information applications.
+Captured with autonomous aircraft, photogrammetry enables the classification of imagery to determine plant species, health (using NIR sensors) and can also be used for cut and fill analysis for volumetrics.